 I would say “yes”.
-Wrapping the turkey breast in aluminum foil will keep all the juices in and will retain the natural flavor along with a slight smokey flavor.
+Wrapping the turkey breast in aluminum foil will keep all the juices in and will retain the natural flavour along with a slight smokey flavour.

 If you like dry white meat, place it directly without wrapping it in aluminum foil.

 What Temperature Do You Smoke A Turkey Breast?